L-theory of $C^*$-algebras: Proof of

+see \cite[Theorem 4.2]{LN} for the upper horizontal one.
+In fact, the proof in loc.\ cit.\ gives that the induced map on horizontal cofibres is an equivalence, therefore diagram \eqref{diag:excisiveness} is a pullback diagram.
+Consequently, the map on vertical fibres is also an equivalence.
+This shows that $\mathrm{fib}(\L \to \k^{tC_2})$ is excisive when viewed as a spectrum valued functor, and consequently its connective cover, which agrees with the fibre of $\tau_{\geq 0} \L \to \tau_{\geq 0} \k^{tC_2}$, is excisive when viewed as a connective spectrum valued functor.

 We now observe that $\pi_0(\Gw_\top(A))$ is naturally isomorphic to $\pi_0(\k(A) \oplus \k(A))$, induced by sending a tuple $(P_1,P_2)$ of projective modules over $A$ to the hermitian form which is the canonical positive definite form on $P_1$ and the canonical negative definite form on $P_2$, see \cite[Theorem 2.3]{Karoubi}.
-Since $\k$ is corepresented by $\R$, we obtain a canonical transformation $\k\oplus \k \to \Gw_\top(A)$ which induces an isomorphism on $\pi_0$.
-Since both sides are excisive when viewed as taking values in connective spectra, we deduce that this map induces an isomorphism in $\pi_n$ for all $n\geq 0$. \end{proof}
+Since $\k$ is the connective cover of $\K$, which is corepresented by $\R$, and $\Gw_\top$ is product preserving the natural transformation $\pi_0(\k(A) \oplus \k(A)) \to \pi_0(\Gw_\top(A))$ extends to a transformation $\k\oplus \k \to \Gw_\top(A)$ which induces an isomorphism on $\pi_0$, see \cref{remark_yoneda}.
+Since both sides are excisive when viewed as taking values in connective spectra, we deduce that this map induces an isomorphism in $\pi_n$ for all $n\geq 0$: Indeed the just described canonical transformation induces a commutative diagram

+whose vertical maps are equivalences after taking connective covers (by the established fact that both functors are excisice with values in connective spectra).
+Now the upper horizontal map induces an isomorphism on $\pi_0$, consequently so does the lower horizontal map.
+This establishes that $\k(A) \oplus \k(A) \to \Gw_\top(A)$ also induces an isomorphism on $\pi_n$ as claimed. \end{proof}

 \begin{Rmk} One can also give a direct argument for a natural equivalence $\tau_{\geq 0} \Gw_\top(A) \simeq \k(A) \oplus \k(A)$, see \cite[Theorem 2.3]{Karoubi} for the version on homotopy groups.
 Informally, the map from right to left is obtained as follows: First, one shows that $\tau_{\geq 0} \Gw_\top(A)$ is the group completion of the topological category $\Unimod(A)$ of unimodular hermitian forms over $A$, see e.g.\ \cite[Corollary A.2]{Schlichting}.
 Then one shows that the functor $\Proj(A) \times \Proj(A) \to \Unimod(A)$, given by sending $(P_1,P_2)$ to $(P_1\oplus P_2, \sigma^\pos\oplus \sigma^\neg)$ is an equivalence of topological categories; here, $\sigma^\pos$ denotes the canonical positive definite form on $P_1$ and $\sigma^\neg$ its negative definite variant.
 The main statement here is to see that the group of isometries of $(P,\sigma^\pos)$ is homotopy equivalent to the group of isomorphisms of $P$; a shadow of this fact is \cite[Lemma 2.9]{Karoubi}.